METHADRENALINE/Shelley/README.md

 You can review it, ofc you can do whatever you want with the code and modify it to fit your own needs. :D

 You can actually see some parts of our Discord server here, like the welcome message, our game servers (just their name you know), and stuff like that.
+You won't be able to connect to game servers if you're not on the whitelist though.

-One thing will always stay private, you’ll never know the full community lineup or real details about its members unless you’ve actually been with us :)
+You’ll never know the full community lineup or real details about its members unless you’ve actually been with us :)

 # What Shelley does for the server